 Questions about eligibility and applying for a grant?
 Check out our FAQ.

 To learn about our recent grant recipients for our Spring Grant Cycle and our Promoting Women’s Mental Health & Wellbeing Project, click here.

 Thanks to the generosity of Sue Wieland and her husband John, every year we are able to award $10,000 one of our recent grantee recipients that demonstrates outstanding ability to make significant change in the lives of women and girls through its ongoing work and by using an example of one individual that the organization sees as a shining example of their program.
-For more information and to learn about the 2015 winner Nicholas House, click here.
+For more information and to learn about the 2016 winner Veterans Empowerment Organization (VEO), click here.